 Declaration of Sustainability

-Declaration of Sustainability in the Organic Food Trade
+Declaration of Sustainability for the Organic Products Trade

-As growers, processors, handlers, brokers, certifiers and retailers in the organic food trade, we are deeply concerned about the scale and speed of environmental pollution and degradation, climate change, and depletion of natural and human resources that our business practices may cause.
-We believe actions are needed to address these fundamental problems and reverse these trends.
+As growers, processors, handlers, distributors, brokers, and retailers in the organic products trade and suppliers to the organic products trade, we are deeply concerned about the unprecedented scale and speed of environmental pollution and degradation, climate change and depletion of natural and human resources that our business practices may cause.
+We believe urgent actions are needed to address these fundamental problems and reverse these trends.

-We will endeavor to establish a culture of sustainability where the following four “systems conditions” will be standard throughout the organic food trade (The Natural Step):
+We will endeavor to establish a culture of sustainability where the following four “systems conditions” will be standard throughout the organic products trade (The Natural Step):

 - Our companies will endeavor systematically to reduce and eventually eliminate their economic dependence on substances extracted from the earth’s crust, such as heavy metals and fossil fuels.